OBDS-Training/Help/content/en/docs/python/setup/macos/index.md

 {{< alert icon="👉" text="The various screens of the installer programs are subject to change.
 As such, we provide guidance below for indicative purposes only." />}}

-- Install for all users (needs administrator rights).
 - Accept all defaults.

 ### Test your installation